 Be more suspicious of things you get in e-mail.
 E-mail is still one of the most common ways people get infected, and it is predominantly through social engineering attacks… So when you receive an e-mail from someone you’ve never heard of before, or you’ve never communicated with before, and there’s some interesting attachment to the e-mail or [a link to click], …don’t do that!
 That’s one of the that most common ways people get infected.

 (Audio player not working?
-Download to listen offline, or listen on Soundcloud.)
+Listen on Soundcloud.)

 Let’s hope this malware reminds OS X users of a few simple truths that some Mac fans still seem willing to ignore: